 We know, we know.
 Nutella is NOT a health food.
 But that doesn’t mean we can't indulge every once in a while.
-Since it’s World Nutella Day, we thought it only fair to share with you some of our favorite ways to enjoy the chocolatey, hazelnutty spread without totally giving up on your healthy eating ways.
+Since it’s World Nutella Day (yep, that's a thing), we thought it only fair to share with you some of our favorite ways to enjoy the chocolatey, hazelnutty spread without totally giving up on your healthy eating ways.

 1. Sugar-Free DIY Nutella Try your hand at throwing together this Nutella alternative to enjoy that hazelnut-chocolate combo without any guilt.
 Note: If you’re not crazy about artificial sweeteners, you can always use natural alternatives instead!

 2. Protein-tella Pump up protein content by combining whey protein powder cocoa powder and hazelnut flavoring for this tasty spread.